top of page

 Photographs capturing these scenes of workers playing games and hanging out illustrated not just a fight for labour rights, but also a community remaining steadfast together.
 It was in these moments of levity that hope and determination flourished, reminding both the strikers and their supporters that they were united in their pursuit of a better future.

 As the days turned into weeks, the spirit of companionship among the workers became a significant part of the strike narrative, showcasing the strength of the community even in the face of adversity.
-Their resilience and unwavering support for one another set the stage for the broader labour movement in Jamaica, emphasizing that together, they were stronger.
+Their resilience and unwavering support for one another set the stage for the broader labour movement in Jamaica, emphasising that together, they were stronger.

 A Historic Display of Unity and Resolve

 In a remarkable show of solidarity, hundreds of supporters gathered outside the iconic Barclays Bank in Kingston during the 1964 JBC strike.
-This photo at Barclays Bank in 1964 captured the determination of the protesters, united in their demand for change and reinstatement of the employees fired.
+This photo at Barclays Bank in 1964 captured the determination of the protesters, united in their demand for change and the reinstatement of the employees fired.
 As they stood in front of the Barclays Bank, a symbol of economic power in the heart of Kingston, the gathering underscored the urgency of their cause.

 Courtesy of: Aneita Lee